Is your New Year’s Resolution to lose weight?

 Which may just be one perfect reason to FINALLY FOCUS on our weight loss and fitness goals!

-Why do so many people decide to work on losing weight and being healthier in January?
+Why do so many people have their new year’s resolution as losing weight and being healthier in January?

 Because we just came from the December holidays which made us over-indulge more than a few times even after promising ourselves that this is gonna be the last (I actually opened a bag of chocolates promising myself I would eat just one piece…well, the only piece left was the bag…so ashamed of myself…) making us pack on a few extra pounds as a result.